prometheus/prometheus/docs/querying/basics.md

 ### @ modifier

 The `@` modifier allows changing the evaluation time for individual instant and range vectors in a query.
-The time supplied to `@` modifier is a unix timestamp and described with a float literal.
+The time supplied to the `@` modifier is a unix timestamp and described with a float literal.

 For example, the following expression returns the value of